DETAILED ACTION

 enabling access to a developer application framework associated with a software as a service (SaaS) platform (at least paragraph 4, 21; DevOps platform for building pipelines across SaaS applications);

-receiving application code (template) for generating an application in the SaaS platform (at least paragraph 46-47; UI allowing template customization or pipeline build);
+receiving application code (template) for generating an application in the SaaS platform and at least one of a plurality of SaaS platform elements, wherein the at least one of the plurality of SaaS platform elements has a configurable data structure (at least paragraph 46-47; UI allowing template customization or pipeline build; selecting and modifying workflows);

-receiving, for at least one of a plurality of SaaS platform elements, a selection of a predetermined add-on provided by the SaaS platform (at least paragraph 43-46; eg. user can utilize drag and drop and/or plug and play functionality to add DevOps tools to and/or remove DevOps tools from templates and workflows);
+receiving, for the at least one of the plurality of SaaS platform elements, a selection of an add-on provided by the SaaS platform (at least paragraph 43-46; eg. user can utilize drag and drop and/or plug and play functionality to add DevOps tools to and/or remove DevOps tools from templates and workflows);

 establishing a link between the selected add-on, and the at least one of the plurality of SaaS platform elements (at least paragraph 53; Each pipeline activity can be stand alone and can include (but are not limited to): tool configuration, trigger logic, API connection details);